 People often want to list their clients on their Wikipedia page.
 An example is a startup company wanting to list some of the Fortune 500 companies they have worked with.

 There is a fallacy that association creates notability.

 I receive emails daily that ask me if a certain topic qualifies for Wikipedia.
 They then proceed to tell me that the topic is already mentioned in other Wikipedia pages and therefore the topic is notable based on that fact.

 There is no such thing as inherent notability on Wikipedia.
 In fact, it is strictly prohibited.
 Wikipedia requires that a topic be notable on its own merit, not by association.

-In the picture above, including these names is very promotional as it tries to show people that you are so good that famous people use your service.
+In the picture above you can see how a social media network included the names of musicians it has worked with.
+Including these names is very promotional as it tries to show people that you are “so good at what you do” that famous people use your service.

 When you list these associations, it is promotional in nature.
 No one cares, other than you, that you are associated with these topics.
 As such, leave them out of the page.

 Too Many Peacock and Weasel Words

 You will hear the term “puffery” quite a lot when it comes to Wikipedia promotion.
 Puffery is simply using words that make the subject of the article seem better than it is.

 Puffery isn’t needed in Wikipedia.
 The style of writing you use should be dry, almost like you were reading a printed encyclopedia.
 After all, it is an encyclopedia, only online.